© Songza Media, Inc

 Dirty, dusty sounds left out in the sun too long, echoing off the steer skulls and sand dunes into the wide open spaces.

-A collection of ethereal, melodic, and ambient songs to help you unwind after work.
+Ethereal, melodic, and ambient songs to help you unwind after work.
 From current indie to forgotten gems from the past, everything reverberates with the same dreamy aesthetics.

 As a freshman, Derek Smith left college to focus on music production full-time.
 Today, as Pretty Lights, Smith runs his own record label and is headlining festivals around the country.
 Listen to the best tracks from Pretty Lights, his contemporaries and label mates.